Catholic Charities 40th Annual Mardi Gras Event Goes Virtual - NewsBreak

 Catholic Charities 40th Annual Mardi Gras Event Goes Virtual

 ST. CLOUD -- The annual Mardi Gras gala and fundraiser scheduled for later this month is going virtual again.
 Catholic Charities announced the change Tuesday.
-The...wjon.com
+The...1037theloon.com

 ST. CLOUD -- The annual Mardi Gras gala and fundraiser scheduled for later this month is going virtual again.
 Catholic Charities announced the change Tuesday.
-The...wjon.com
+The...1037theloon.com

 Comments / 0